sagemath/sagewiki_to_gh-2022-10-10/combinat.md

    A 315 pages open source french introductory book on computational mathematics, illustrated in Sage, and including a 35 pages chapter on combinatorics (and soon one on graph theory).

  * July 7-15, 2010: [[combinat/AffineSchubertCalculusWorkshop|Affine Schubert Calculus workshop and summer school in Toronto]]
-   It includes several Sage and Sage-Combinat sessions
+   It includes several Sage and Sage-Combinat sessions.
+   Organized by Anne Schilling and Mike Zabrocki.

  * June 14-18, 2010: [[combinat/SageCombinatChevieWorkshopOrsay2010|Joint Sage-Combinat and Chevie Workshop in Orsay]]